Ang3loDF/dailify/test/goals.md

 - create landing page

 # news
-- show liked news in the profile page of the user
-    - v add a new search method in the news route (comment it)
-    - v separe the frontend news.js function declaration from the on page load function call so that some of that functions can be called also in the profile page

 # partials
-- add the flash messages in the header (and syling)

 # error
-- add some error hendling in the js function, by checking the variables
+- add some error hendling in the js functions, by checking the variables

 # style
 - style no found news
-- colors
+- colors and font
+    - make the like button empity color blue
 - style profile and edit